 - Ruminating on the past and feeling guilty

 - Bad temper

 - Thoughts of suicide

-My own depression stole years from me, but alas it was all part of my own learning experience and had such a profound and lasting effect on me that it completely changed the course of my life… definitely for the better.
-I don’t want it to take you many years of learning how to cope, no, I want you to benefit from my first hand experience on how to beat this SOB so you can start living again.
+My own severe depression stole years from me, but I can see now that it was part of my own learning experience that had such a profound and lasting effect on me that it completely changed the course of my life – but definitely for the better.
+I don’t want it to take you many years of learning how to cope as it did me, I want you to benefit from my first hand experience on how to beat this SOB so you can start living again.

-Twenty years ago, I was in the pits of this illness and believed that my soul was damned forever and there would be no escape no matter what I did (sounds so dramatic I know, but that’s how it can make you feel).
-I used to be ashamed, too ashamed to ever tell anybody in fact, and I muddled through three long term relationships with guys who didn’t have a clue about my hidden torment, and that’s the point – nobody knew, people can hide it well.
+Twenty years ago I was in the pits of this illness, and believed that my soul was damned forever and there would be no escape no matter what I did (sounds so dramatic I know, but that’s how it can make you feel).
+I used to be ashamed, too ashamed to ever tell anybody in fact, and I muddled through three long term relationships with guys who didn’t have a clue about my hidden torment, and that’s the point, nobody knew, and people can hide it well.

 I was absolutely amazed and inspired by these findings and couldn’t believe something so simple had been right under my nose the whole time.
 That was 20 years ago, and I have built on and refined my knowledge to a point where I now know depression will NEVER have its way with me again.

 How to Treat Depression Naturally – 3 Steps to Happiness

 1. MAKE THE DECISION TO HELP YOURSELF

 Making the decision to help yourself is empowering.
 Only you can do what needs to be done, and taking the first step when you are at your lowest point is brave.
 Real depression can take away your will to want to do anything at all, but you must summon all your power to over ride this feeling of helplessness and make the first move.